SPARRING KUMITE

 Swordsmanship forms for precision

-• Competitors may wear a clean white karate gi, but it is not required.
-Appropriate martial arts attire is acceptable, provided it is respectful and adheres to event rules.
+• Competitors may wear a clean karate gi or other appropriate martial arts attire, provided it is respectful and complies with event rules.

-• No protective gear is required for kata.
+• Protective gear is not required for kata or forms competition.

 2. Kata Performance

-• Competitors can perform traditional kata or WKF-approved kata.
+• Competitors may perform traditional Kata or Poomsae/Hyung.

 • The kata must be performed as a single, continuous sequence without pauses or restarts.